 The Amiga 1000 provides an RF modulator jack.
-An adapter is available that allows the Amiga to use a television set for display.
+An adapter is available that allows all Amiga models to use a television set for display.
 Stereo sound is available on the jack, but will generally be combined into monaural sound for the TV set.

 The Amiga 1000 provides a color composite video jack.
-This is suitable for recording directly with a VCR, but the output is not broadcast quaility.
+This is suitable for recording directly with a VCR, but the output is not broadcast quality.
 For use on a monochrome monitor, the color information often has undesired effects; careful color selection or a modification to the internal circuitry can improve the results.
-High quality composite adaptors for the A500, A1000, and A2000 plug into the 23 pin RGB port.
+The A500, A2000 and A3000 do not have a color composite video jack.
+High quality composite adapters for the A500, A1000, A2000 and A3000 plug into the 23 pin RGB port.

-The Amiga 2000 provides a special "video slot" that contains many more signals than are available elsewhere: all the 23-pin RGB port signals, the unencoded digital video, light pen, power, audio, colorburst, pixel switch, sync, clock signals, etc.
+The Amiga 2000 and 3000 provide a special "video slot" that contains many more signals than are available elsewhere: all the 23-pin RGB port signals, the unencoded digital video, light pen, power, audio, colorburst, pixel switch, sync, clock signals, etc.